 He's gone now, but this is another story I promised to finish, and like it or not, Tom, we were first!

-And although I wanted a story about the skipper of a destroyer, like "Greyhound," my father advised that the war for the Atlantic was the story of the Canadian Navy's Flower-Class Corvette and the U. S. Naval Armed Guard.
+And although I had imagined a story about the skipper of a destroyer, like "Greyhound," my father advised that the war for the Atlantic was the story of the Canadian Navy's Flower-Class Corvette and the U. S. Naval Armed Guard.

 So, here is as far as we got, although I have extensive notes from a man who refused a Bronze Star for ramming a U-